D’backs tie franchise record with 21 hits, beat Rangers 19-4

 TRAINER’S ROOM

-Diamondbacks: Dyson left in the sixth inning because of a right hamstring cramp. … INF Wilmer Flores (right foot contusion) could return Thursday from a rehab assignment. … Utility man Blake Swihart (strained right oblique) began a rehab assignment Wednesday at Class A Visalia, where RHP Jon Duplantier (shoulder inflammation) is scheduled to make a rehab start Thursday.
+Diamondbacks: Dyson left in the sixth inning because of a right hamstring cramp.
+Manager Torey Lovullo said Dyson has a scheduled day off Thursday and is considered day to day. .
+INF Wilmer Flores (right foot contusion) could return Thursday from a rehab assignment. … Utility man Blake Swihart (strained right oblique) began a rehab assignment Wednesday at Class A Visalia, where RHP Jon Duplantier (shoulder inflammation) is scheduled to make a rehab start Thursday.

-Rangers: C Isiah Kiner-Falefa (sprained right middle finger) continued his rehab assignment as the designated hitter for Double-A Frisco.

 UP NEXT